Employee Development Program

 The Focus on New Faculty program pairs new faculty with veteran faculty who provide one-on-one mentoring through the critical first year.
 New Faculty & Mentors Lunch Forums, which are held monthly, allow mentees and mentors to come together, listen and engage in formal presentations and conversations with areas of the College that may be of special interest to them as they begin to develop within the institution.

-These sessions are geared for those who serve in an administrative assistant/clerical support role and focus on student success in relation to their role as administrative assistants.
+This training program is for non-administrative supervisors, and sessions focus on student success in relation to supervisory roles.
 This group will work to improve communication and institutional effectiveness college-wide.
-Past offerings have included sessions on effectiveness, time and detail management and delegation.
-Participants share their strengths with other administrative assistants through “best practice” panels.
+Offerings in the past have included topics such as delegation skills, time management, coaching and feedback skills, customer service, conflict management and communication skills.
+Participants share their strengths with other great managers through “best practice” panels.

 Recognition

-Recognition programs offered through EDP complement IRSC recognitions such as Faculty of the Month, Employee of the Month, Endowed Teaching Chairs and others.
+Recognition programs include Faculty of the Month, Team Member of the Month, Endowed Teaching Chairs and others.

 Contact

-The Employee Development Program is located within the Office of Research and Institutional Effectiveness in S Building, Room 109B on Massey Campus in Fort Pierce.
+Institutional Training and Development is located within the Office of Human Resources in F Building, Room 112 on Massey Campus in Fort Pierce.